<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 In the 1930s, symptoms started emerging in workers in the form of painful black bubbling of the skin, sometimes resulting in liver failure without a known cause.
 Chemicals were unregulated and unsafe work conditions were the norm.
 Laws were not typically designed to protect the worker, and industry often won out over safety.
 Stricken workers were typically poor and didn't have money for treatment or investigation beyond the evident symptoms, if that.

-In 1976, the Toxic Substances Control Act was passed, which authorized EPA to control substances it determined were unreasonably risky to public health.
-EPA evaluated studies and concluded that PCBs cause cancer, suppress the immune system, cause learning deficits, and a host of other serious health issues.
+In 1976, the Toxic Substances Control Act was passed, which authorized the Environmental Protection Agency (EPA) to control substances it determined were unreasonably risky to public health.
+EPA evaluated studies and concluded that polychlorinated biphenyls cause cancer, suppress the immune system, cause learning deficits, and a host of other serious health issues.
 PCBs were finally banned in 1979.

-PCB-related health issues, though potentially serious for those working around items containing PCBs, worsen when this toxin is released into the environment.
+PCB-related health issues worsen when this toxin is released into the environment.
 The composition of PCB mixtures alters when it binds with soil or accumulates in animals.
-People who ingest fish that have been contaminated with it, or even come into contact with contaminated soil are in a higher risk group.
+People who ingest contaminated fish or come into contact with contaminated soil face increased biphenyl hazards.

 Though PCBs were banned more than three decades ago, this toxin is slow to degrade and we are still at risk.